 Aviation has not had an easy time recently.
 In pandemonium, it went through a massive crisis.
 And image-wise?
 Well, the industry has had a hard time bearing the burden of being a large CO2 emitter for years.
 According to reports by international aviation organizations, aviation accounts for about 2-3% of the world’s total carbon dioxide emissions!
 However, something is beginning to change.
-Environmentalists, the public, international organizations have raised a larum, and that’s a good thing, because the aviation industry is slowly moving to the green side of power by producing, for example, electric aircraft.
+Environmentalists, the public, international organizations have raised a larum.
+That’s a good thing, because the aviation industry is slowly moving to the green side of power by producing electric aircraft.
+So… electric planes, hydrogen planes: is it possible to change the aviation industry?

 France has also addressed flying in private jets, which I find ridiculous at times!
 I’m sure you’ve heard of the absurdities: flying to environmental conferences… by private plane.
 This happens even in Poland.